defold/doc/docs/en/manuals/editor.md

 ---
 title: Editor overview
-brief: This manual gives an overview on how the editor look and works, and how to navigate in it.
+brief: This manual gives an overview on how the Defold editor look and works, and how to navigate in it.
 ---

 # Editor overview